 - Mix the wet ingredients together

-This recipe contains eggs, but if you’d like to make a vegan carrot cake baked oatmeal simply substitute the egg with a flax egg by mixing 1 tbsp of flax seed meal with 3 tbsp of water and letting it sit to gel for 5 minutes.
+This recipe contains eggs, but if you’d like to make a vegan carrot cake baked oatmeal, simply substitute the egg with a flax egg!
+To make a flax egg, mix 1 Tbsp of flaxseed meal with 3 tbsp of water, and let it sit to gel for 5 minutes.